The editors of this blog are:

 Virginia Mantouvalou is Professor of Human Rights and Labour Law at UCL, Faculty of Laws.
 She is a member of the Editorial Committee of the Modern Law Review, and was previously joint editor of Current Legal Problems.
 Her books include Structural Injustice and Workers’ Rights (OUP 2023), the Philosophical Foundations of Labour Law (edited with Hugh Collins and Gillian Lester; OUP, 2018), Debating Social Rights (with Conor Gearty; Hart 2011), and The Right to Work: Legal and Philosophical Perspectives (ed, Hart 2015).

-Danielle Worden (UCL) – Editorial Assistant
+Danielle Worden (UCL) – Assistant Editor

 Danielle is a PhD Candidate at UCL, Faculty of Laws.
 Her research focuses on the intersection between labour rights and human rights in relation to sex workers.
-Danielle is also an Employment Tribunal Caseworker for the United Voices of the World, an independent grassroots trade union.